The Pulse of K-Entertainment

 Goo Hara

-Goo Hara (구하라) remains one of the defining faces of second-generation K-pop, the kind of idol whose impact reached far beyond one group cycle.
-After joining KARA in 2008, she helped turn the group into a domestic hitmaker and one of the few Korean acts of that era with real arena-scale traction in Japan.
-Her screen presence, variety instinct, and fashion visibility made her a full-spectrum celebrity, not just a group member with a few standout lines.
+Goo Hara (구하라) remains one of the defining faces of second-generation K-pop, an idol whose influence stretched far beyond one group cycle.
+After joining KARA in 2008, she helped turn the group into a Korean hitmaker and one of the clearest early models for large-scale K-pop growth in Japan.

 1 articles9 creditsDebut: March 28, 2008South Korean